 Hello Members & Guests of Gold Medal Gymnastics,

-My name is Santosh (Tosh).
+My name is Santosh Prasad (Tosh).
 I am the owner of Gold Medal Gymnastics since April of 2017.
-Prior to owning the gym, I have coached kids in various youth sports to include basketball and soccer at Sports of All Sorts.
+Prior to owning the gym, I coached kids in various youth sports including basketball and soccer at Sports of All Sorts.

-I was very fortunate to have this opportunity to mentor the youth in our community of Independence Kentucky.
-My goal has been to take life’s experiences and the education I have acquired to help the next generation & must pass it on to the youth for them to support a well-balanced life of great ethics, morals, health and fun, also, to reinforce what they learn at home and school.
-With the advancement of technology, the balance has swayed society to a sedentary life and with this opportunity I hope to bring balance back with physical health into youth of the community as they will take these experiences and do the same for the following generation.
+I was very fortunate to have this opportunity to mentor the youth in our community of Independence, Kentucky.
+My goal has been to take life’s experiences and the education I have acquired to help the next generation support a well-balanced life of great ethics, morals, health and fun, also, to reinforce what they learn at home and school.
+With this opportunity and the sport of gymnastics, I hope to bring balance with physical health into youth of the community as they will take these experiences and do the same for the following generation.

 This is the community’s gym and hope that you could be a part of the gym.
-I also keep in mind that that the current student could be the next Instructor at the gym to afford the individuals of the community with the opportunity for personal growth, development and practical experience.
+I also keep in mind that that the current students could be the next instructor at the gym to afford the individuals of the community with the opportunity for personal growth, development and practical experience.

-My name is Jordan McInerney and I am currently a student at Northern Kentucky University whom graduated from Simon Kenton High School.
+My name is Olivia Bird, and I am a student at Simon Kenton High School as well as a student in the Biomedical Sciences Academy.

 Hello Students and Parents,